AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 For any user, good training is particularly important.
 The SmartDrive MX2 isn't a product that can be picked up and used fully from the start.
 As there is an extra step required to stop, practice is required before using the SmartDrive MX2 into the community.
 Conveniently, a training guide is provided in the back of the User Manual.
 This is a good start.
 Clients of therapists I have spoken with have had minor accidents using this equipment, even once they were familiar with it.
-For those who do learn to use it successfully, the SmartDrive can take the user's active lifestlye to the next level.
+For those who do learn to use it successfully, the SmartDrive can take the user's active lifestyle to the next level.

 ![SmartDrive propelling uphill](2015/11/26/smartdrivemx2/SmartDriveMX2.jpg)